PatrLind/ah_ace_protocol/README.md

 The last 26 bytes of data I have not yet tried to analyze fully but the first byte seems to be a data stream type designator and the other 25 bytes seems to be the data stream.
 It is in this data stream that the bridged network data is transferred.

 The protocol is designed a point to point protocol and only two devices will be able to talk to each other.
 The devices are always sending packets thru the network even if there is no data to transfer.
 In that case the packets will contain only zeroes.
 The data rate transferred amounts to about 48000 * 221 = 81 Mibit/s.
 If you include the header data the total rate amounts to about 90 Mibit/s.
 This is in both directions so about 181 Mibit/s if you want to capture all traffic.
 The wire speed is fixed to 100 Mibit/s.

+## Sample software
+TODO

+## Problems
+I have had some problems with packet drops and therefore I was missing some of the audio data.
+I'm still investigating how to best fix this issue.

 License
 ----